typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-boolean-literal-compare.md

 | `nullableBooleanVar === false` | `nullableBooleanVar ?? true`    | Only checked/fixed if the `allowComparingNullableBooleansToFalse` option is `false` |
 | `nullableBooleanVar !== false` | `!(nullableBooleanVar ?? true)` | Only checked/fixed if the `allowComparingNullableBooleansToFalse` option is `false` |

-The follow table shows the output of the fixer on comparions that compare a boolean expression to a boolean literal when the `fixWithExplicitNullishCheck` option is `{ nullishSymbol: "null" }`:
+The follow table shows the output of the fixer on comparisons that compare a boolean expression to a boolean literal when the `fixWithExplicitNullishCheck` option is `{ nullishSymbol: "null" }`:

 |           Comparison           | Fixer Output                                          | Notes                                                                               |
 | :----------------------------: | ----------------------------------------------------- | ----------------------------------------------------------------------------------- |